Rewind X Lightpaper

 5. Security Model

-Rewind X employs a defense-in-depth approach with multiple independent protection layers.
+Rewind X uses multiple independent protection layers.

 Immutable Core